recursecenter/blaggregator/README.md

 ###Contribute

 Want to contribute a feature or bugfix?
-Blaggregator is a straightforward Django app with a Twitter Bootstrap frontend.
+Blaggregator is a straightforward Django app with a simple Bootstrap frontend.
 It's deployed on Heroku and uses their Postgres and Scheduler add-ons.

 Key files:
+- home/views.py: the heart of the app. all of the views ("controllers" if you're coming from Ruby)
 - blaggregator/settings.py: app settings
 - home/management/commands/crawlposts.py: background crawler script
 - home/feedergrabber27.py: feed parser contributed by dpb
-- home/templates/home: all templates
+- home/templates/home: all templates live here
-- home/views.py: all of the views ("controllers" if you're coming from Ruby)

-Check out [CONTRIBUTE.md](CONTRIBUTE.md) for ideas for what to build.
+Check out [CONTRIBUTE.md](CONTRIBUTE.md) for contribution ideas.

 ###Installation: